HoTT/Coq-HoTT/INSTALL.md

 This will make `coq.dev` the latest available version of `coq`.
 You can pin `coq` to a stable version by running `opam pin add coq.dev 8.19.1` for example.
+Then install the library with `opam install coq-hott`, as for the released version.

 # 3. Setup for developers (using git)